bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 From a performance perspective, you should install the least amount of tools in your image, as it’ll make your image smaller, which means faster download & build start. "%}

-Before you start, make sure you have:
+Before you start, make sure you have a:

 * [GitHub account](https://github.com/)
 * [Quay account](https://quay.io/)